 A recent innovation from ISO/IEC TR 24731-1 [3] that has been added to the C standard 9899:2011 [2] is the definition of the rsize_t type.
 Extremely large object sizes are frequently a sign that an object’s size was calculated incorrectly.
 For example, negative numbers appear as very large positive numbers when converted to an unsigned type like size_t.
 Also, some implementations do not support objects as large as the maximum value that can be represented by type size_t.
 For these reasons, it is sometimes beneficial to restrict the range of object sizes to detect programming errors.
 For implementations targeting machines with large address spaces, it is recommended that RSIZE_MAX be defined as the smaller of the size of the largest object supported or (SIZE_MAX >> 1), even if this limit is smaller than the size of some legitimate, but very large, objects.
 Implementations targeting machines with small address spaces can define RSIZE_MAX as SIZE_MAX, which means that there is no object size that is considered a runtime-constraint violation.

-6.6.2 Guidance to language users
+6.6.2 Avoidance mechanisms for language users

+To avoid the vulnerability or mitigate its ill effects C software developers can:

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.6.5.
+Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.6.5.

 Check the value of a larger type before converting it to a smaller type to see if the value in the larger type is within the range of the smaller type.
-Any conversion from a type with larger range to a smaller range may result in a loss of data.
+Any conversion from a type with larger range to a smaller range can result in a loss of data.
 In some instances, this loss is desired.
 Such cases should be explicitly acknowledged in comments.
 For example, the following code can be used to check whether a conversion from an unsigned integer to an unsigned character will result in truncation:

 unsigned int i;